ixxeL2097/k3s/documentation/03-standard-procedure.md

       - ApplyOutOfSyncOnly=true
 ```

-If you need to, you can also apply the `Retain` `StorageClass` available [here](../resources/full-install/nfs-provisioner/storageclass-retain.yaml).
+:pushpin: If you need to, you can also apply the `Retain` `StorageClass` available [here](../resources/full-install/nfs-provisioner/storageclass-retain.yaml).

 Change the default `StorageClass` of the cluster:
 ```